TengHu/ActionWeaver/README.md

 ##  Actions of Stateful Agent

-Developers also have the option to create an agent class and enhance its functionality using ActionWeaver's `ActionHandlerMixin` and action decorators.
+Developers also have the option to create an agent class and enhance its functionality using ActionWeaver's action decorators.
 These decorators allow actions to modify the state of the agent instance.

 ```python
 class AgentV0: